-The school is approved as an eligible institution by the U. S. Department of Education to participate in Title IV grant and loan programs.
+The school is not yet approved but are in the application process to become an eligible institution by the U. S. Department of Education to participate in Title IV grant and loan programs.
 The packaging of financial assistance is determined according to guidelines set by the US Department of Education.
 A variety of programs are available for students qualifying for assistance.